Skip to main content

 Dodge Charger is better insulated than the Nissan Maxima, meaning your soundtrack is all motor, no noise

-The 2022 Dodge Charger does a good job isolating the occupants from unwanted road noise.
+The 2023 Dodge Charger does a good job of isolating the occupants from unwanted road noise.
 Unwanted should be specified because if the Charger is driven spiritedly, the baritone ballad of a V8 will no doubt invade the cabin.
-Conversely, the 2022 Nissan Maxima only mitigates some road noise, despite Nissan’s claims that active noise-canceling tech is in use.
+Conversely, the 2023 Nissan Maxima only mitigates some road noise, despite Nissan’s claims that active noise-canceling tech is in use.

 In addition to the inferior noise insulation, the Nissan Maxima’s continuously variable transmission (CVT) holds the powerplant at higher revs.
-While that wouldn’t necessarily be an issue, Consumer Reports says that the Maxima’s engine sounds “unpolished when pushed.”
+While that wouldn’t necessarily be an issue, Consumer Reports said that the previous model year Maxima’s engine sounded “unpolished when pushed.”

 Variety is the spice of life, and with the Dodge Charger, you get the power to choose

-With a library of V8 engines to choose from and otherwise serene comfort, the 2022 Dodge Charger has much to offer over the Nissan Maxima.
+With a library of V8 engines to choose from and otherwise serene comfort, the 2023 Dodge Charger has much to offer over the Nissan Maxima.
 Also, if you choose to buy a V6 Charger, you can option it with AWD to handle inclement weather.
-Future generations may even be electrified.
+Furthermore, future generations may even be electrified.
 Scroll down if you want to read about the Dodge Charger vs. Chrysler 300.

 RELATED: Avoid the 2022 Toyota Corolla Hatchback and Others; These New Cars Are Better Options